OWASP/API-Security/2019/en/src/0xa1-broken-object-level-authorization.md

 * Implement a proper authorization mechanism that relies on the user policies and hierarchy.
-* Prefer not to use an ID that has been sent from the client, but instead use an ID that is stored in the session object when accessing a database record by the record ID.
 * Use an authorization mechanism to check if the logged-in user has access to perform the requested action on the record in every function that uses an input from the client to access a record in the database.